Understanding Economic Incentives and Staying Alert

 Indonesia's Nickel Pig Iron Production Outperforms China

 • Since 2020, Indonesia's Nickel Pig Iron (NPI) production has outperformed China.
-Indonesia began to defeat China's dominance, which has produced higher NPI since 2005.
-Nickel Pig Iron (NPI) is a component of raw iron containing 15 percent nickel ore.
+Indonesia began to defeat China's dominance, which had been producing higher NPI since 2005.
+Nickel Pig Iron (NPI) is a component of pig iron containing 15 percent nickel ore.

-• Based on data from the Indonesian Nickel Miners Association (APNI) reported in July 2025, Indonesia's NPI production in 2016 was 0.1 million tons.
+• Based on data from the Indonesian Nickel Mining Association (APNI) released in July 2025, Indonesian NPI production in 2016 was at 0.1 million tons.
 This figure is still below China, which at that time produced 0.4 million tons.
-Slowly, Indonesia's NPI production began to increase until in 2020 it was recorded at 0.6 million tons and could exceed the NPI produced by China at 0.5 million tons.
+Gradually, Indonesian NPI production began to increase until in 2020 it was recorded at 0.6 million tons and could exceed the NPI produced by China by 0.5 million tons.

-• The increase in Indonesia's NPI production continues until in 2023 it is recorded at 1.3 million tons.
+• The increase in Indonesian NPI production continued until in 2023 it was recorded at 1.3 million tons.
 Meanwhile, China's NPI production during the 2021-2023 period stagnated at 0.4 million tons.

 Read the full story here.

-International Hijriah Food Festival 2025: Kadin Indonesia China Committee (KIKT) in collaboration with Khazanah Al Wahda Creative da'wah media, along with other communities organized the international hijriah food festival 2025 in commemoration of the Islamic new year 1446 H. The festival has been held since early July in several cities, now it is Solo's turn to host it on 27 to 28 July 2025 at Pamedan Mangkunegaran Field, Solo, Central Java.
+International Hijriah Food Festival 2025: The Indonesian Chamber of Commerce and Industry China Committee (KIKT) in collaboration with Khazanah Al Wahda Kreatif media dakwah, together with other communities, is organizing the 2025 international hijriah food festival in commemoration of the Islamic New Year 1446 H. This festival has been held since the beginning of July in several cities, now it is Solo's turn to host it on July 27 to 28, 2025 at Lapangan Pamedan Mangkunegaran, Solo, Central Java.

-The festival showcases a variety of halal cuisines from the Middle East, South, West and North Asia, where visitors can enjoy a wide selection of food.
-In addition, this event also presents a variety of entertainment, children's games, and inspirational talk shows with guest star Habib Jafar.
+This festival showcases a variety of halal culinary delights from the Middle East, South, West and North Asia, where visitors can enjoy a variety of food choices.
+In addition, this event also presents various entertainment, children's games, to inspirational talkshows with guest star Habib Jafar.
 This event is open to the public free of charge.

-The event was attended by top officials of the country's financial system, namely Minister of Finance Sri Mulyani, Governor of Bank Indonesia (BI) Perry Warjiyo, Chairman of the Board of Commissioners of the Financial Services Authority (OJK) Mahendra Siregar, and Chairman of the Board of Commissioners of LPS Purbaya Yudhi Sadewa.
-This meeting is a regular meeting held to discuss and navigate the financial system, which is held once every three months of the year.
+This event was attended by high-ranking officials of the state financial system, namely Minister of Finance Sri Mulyani, Governor of Bank Indonesia (BI) Perry Warjiyo, Chairman of the Board of Commissioners of the Financial Services Authority (OJK) Mahendra Siregar, and Chairman of the Board of Commissioners of LPS Purbaya Yudhi Sadewa.
+This meeting is a routine meeting held to discuss and evaluate the financial system, which is held every three months in a year.

-In the first quarter, the results of the meeting confirmed that the stability of the financial system was maintained despite the tariff policy of the US president, Donald Trump.
-Then the second quarter agreed to increase vigilance and strengthen coordination and policies for the future, while for the third quarter it is still waiting for the results of the meeting announced on July 28.
+In the first quarter, the results of the meeting confirmed that the stability of the financial system was maintained despite the US President Donald Trump's policy tariff conditions.
+Then the second quarter agreed to increase vigilance and strengthen coordination and policies for the future, while the third quarter is still awaiting the results of the meeting which will be announced on July 28.

 "A big dream is the first step to achieving success.
 Don't be afraid to dream and start working from the first step."
-Jack Ma (Alibaba Founder)
+Jack Ma (Founder of Alibaba)

 Have a good day Chief.